For many caucus goers, money was more important than family values.

 Jeanine (who declined to give her last name) also caucused for Ron Paul because of his stance on abortion, and while she agrees that gay marriage is important, she's Libertarian in her approach to the topic: "We can't tell people how to live their lives.
 That's not the government's job."

 Mike Tollefson, who spoke to the precinct on behalf of Gingrich, admitted that the former speaker "had some moral failings."
 However, he added, "Who hasn't made mistakes?
 And Mr. Gingrich has learned from his and is committed to family values."

 Despite the talk of family values, gay marriage and Newt Gingrich's dalliances, money won over love.
 Without fail, everyone I asked said the biggest issue in this election was the economy.
 Smith noted, "While gay marriage is a big issue for me, it's not the only issue.
 I don't think Ron Paul agrees with me on gay marriage, but I'm still caucusing for him because he's the only one who can fix our broken economy."
-A Christian's Take: God Doesn't Approve Of Gay Marriage
+I Am A Christian And My God Does NOT Approve Of Gay Marriage

 "Why choose?" asked Dave, a Santorum supporter who also refused to give his last name.
 "If you vote for Santorum, you get a revitalized economy and strong family values.
 You can't go wrong."